zonemaster/zonemaster/docs/specifications/tests/Methods.md

       2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name.
-      3. If any [in-bailiwick] name server name lacks IP address specification from previous step then create an A and a AAAA query for that name:
+      3. If any [in-bailiwick] name server name lacks IP address specification from previous step, then create an A and a AAAA query for that name:
          1. Send the query to the same *Parent NS*.
          2. If a delegation (referral) to a sub-zone of Child Zone is